Shawnee National Forest Featured in

-Covering 289,000 ac (116.954 he) of land, Shawnee National Forest is located in the Ozark and Shawnee Hills of Southern Illinois, just between the Mississippi and Ohio rivers.
+Covering 289,000 ac (116,954 ha) of land, Shawnee National Forest is located in the Ozark and Shawnee Hills of Southern Illinois, just between the Mississippi and Ohio rivers.
 A rare intersection of six natural ecological regions makes up a diversity of plant and animal species here.
-The forest comprises remarkable oak-hickory forests, lush canyons, thriving wetlands, razorback ridges, and other exceptional geological features.
-This unique place is visited by a million people annually and serves as a retreat to those Americans who live in urban areas in an up-to-six-hour drive.
+The forest comprises of remarkable oak-hickory forests, lush canyons, thriving wetlands, razorback ridges, and other exceptional geological features.

-Although the Shawnee Forest is fantastic all year round, spring and fall are considered the best time to explore it.
-During spring, you will witness all that spectacular wildflowers in bloom, and the beauty of fall will hypnotize you with unbelievable hues of yellow, orange, and red across the area.
+Although the Shawnee Forest is fantastic all year round, spring and fall are considered the best time to explore.
+During spring, you will witness all the spectacular wildflowers in bloom, and the beauty of fall will hypnotize you with unbelievable hues of yellow, orange, and red across the area.